Artem-Schander/L5ModularDocs/docs/usage/README.md

 ### Views

 To tell Laravel that you want to render a view file from a specific module, you need to use the double-colon syntax.
-The `welcome.blade.php` from the example module `HelloWorld` could be rendered like this
+The `welcome.blade.php` from the example module `HelloWorld` could be rendered like this:

 ```php
 return view("HelloWorld::welcome");